Your Guide to the First Home Loan Deposit Scheme

 One of the most exciting outcomes of the 2019 federal election was the promise of additional assistance for first home buyers struggling to pull together a deposit for their first home.
+With the recent announcement of the 2020-21 budget, these benefits have been increased, with the additional benefits available until 30 June 2021.
 Launched on January 1, 2020 The First Home Loan Deposit Scheme (FHLDS), allows eligible first home buyers to buy with a little as a 5% deposit.

 While the ability to buy with 5% has always been possible (depending on specific lenders’ eligibility), the scheme removes the need to pay Lender’s Mortgage Insurance (LMI) with the Government effectively acting as a guarantor for the remaining 15% of the deposit.

 Eligible purchasers will still need to borrow and pay interest on the 95% loan, but it means you could save thousands by not having to pay LMI.

 What were the changes to the FHLDS announced in the 2020-21 budget?